 When a stock is split, there is no change in the company’s cash reserves.
 In contrast, when a company declares a bonus issue of shares, the bonus shares are paid for out of the accumulated profits of the company, depleting reserves.

-I hope this clears the air on bonus issues and stock splits.
+I hope this clears the air on bonus issues, stock splits and a little on warrants.